PHYSIO-LIFE IS NOW OPEN FOR FACE-TO-FACE CONSULTATIONS & ALSO CONTINUES TO OFFER VIRTUAL/VIDEO CONSULTATIONS IF NECESSARY

 - The clinic room will be ventilated with an open window when possible

 - Contactless payment should be used where possible, preferably using bank card or online bank transfers.
-If not, a cheque is preferable to cash
+If not, a cheque or cash is fine

 For home visits: